Jon-jon Jalosjos

-Romeo "Jon-jon" Masupil Jalosjos Jr. (born November 4, 1971) is a Filipino politician from the province of Zamboanga del Norte.
+Romeo "Jon-jon" Masupil Jalosjos Jr. (born November 4, 1971) is a Filipino businessman and politician from the province of Zamboanga del Norte.
 He served as representative for the 1st district of Zamboanga del Norte from 2019 until his removal from the post in 2022.

-Early life with Romeo Jalosjos Sr. and corresponding political tenure
+Early life and political career

 He is the son of the convicted child rapist Romeo G. Jalosjos, who was convicted by RTC Judge Roberto Diokno and later by the Supreme Court despite claims of parliamentary privilege from arrest as a congressman.

 Jalosjos ran and won as mayor of Tampilisan, Zamboanga del Norte in the 2007 local elections.
 In 2010, he ran for and won as a representative of Zamboanga Sibugay's second legislative district defeating incumbent representative Dulce Ann Hofer, daughter of Governor George Hofer.
 In 2013, he ran for re-election against Ann Hofer again, but was defeated.
 In 2016, he ran for governor of that province against incumbent governor Wilter Palma, but was defeated.
 In 2019, he ran for and won as a representative of Zamboanga del Norte's first legislative district to succeed the incumbent Bullet Jalosjos.